 The OJ Snyder Memorial Medal is presented in memory of the co-founder of PCOM and

-for their outstanding achievement and service to the College, the community and the
+to students for their outstanding achievement and service to the College, the community

-osteopathic profession.
-Recipients are selected by representatives of the overall
+and the osteopathic profession.
+Recipients are selected by representatives of the

 Founders’ Day celebrates the birth of PCOM in 1899 by Drs.
 Snyder and Pressly, who sought to bring the osteopathic philosophy of whole-person

 healthcare to Philadelphia.
-In addition to the offsite event, celebrations are planned
+In addition to the January 24 ceremony, the founding of

 You May Also Like:

 About Philadelphia College of Osteopathic Medicine